We're open Tuesday to Friday from 9.30am to 5pm.

 When you arrive

-You will be assigned a ground floor locker for your coat and bags, and you should wash your hands before consulting the material.
+Please use the lockers for your coat and bags and wash your hands before consulting the material.

 You can use your own device to take photographs of material in the collections.